 In addition, the Federal Uniform Guidance require that rates for third-party volunteer services must be consistent with those paid for similar work.
-Further, rates must be consistent with those paid for similar work in the labor market for the kind of services involved.
+44 Further, rates must be consistent with those paid for similar work in the labor market for the kind of services involved.
 Regardless, paid fringe benefits that are reasonable, necessary, allocable, and otherwise allowable may be included in the valuation.
 When a third-party organization furnishes the services of an employee, these services will be valued at that employee's regular rate of pay plus an amount of fringe benefits that is reasonable, necessary, allocable, and otherwise allowable.
-Indirect costs must be valued at either the third-party organization's approved federally-negotiated indirect cost rate (NICRA), or a rate in accordance with the Federal Uniform Guidance for Indirect Facilities and Administration Costs, as codified in 2 CFR 200.414(d), provided that these services are treated as indirect costs, indirect cost rates will separate the value of the donated services so that reimbursement for the donated services will not be made.
+Indirect costs must be valued at either the third-party organization's approved federally-negotiated indirect cost rate (NICRA), or a rate in accordance with the Federal Uniform Guidance for Indirect Facilities and Administration Costs, as codified in 2 CFR 200.414(d), provided that these services employ the same skill(s) for which the employee is normally paid.
+45 Where donated services are treated as indirect costs, indirect cost rates will separate the value of the donated services so that reimbursement for the donated services will not be made.
 Lastly, regarding third-party in-kind contributions, the fair market value of goods and services must be documented and to the extent feasible supported by the same methods used internally by the Puerto Rico Broadband Program.
+46